 Some were razed and abandoned, some were gentrified into million-dollar homes, and others were bought by Hollywood talent, like the creator of Full House.
 From the Los Angeles condo where Nicole Brown Simpson's high-profile passing took place to the Boulder basement where JonBenét Ramsey lost her life, take a surprising look at what some of these old crime scenes are like now.

-JonBenét Ramsey's Basement Is Now a Kids' Playroom
+JonBenét Ramsey's Basement Is Now A Playroom

-Jeffrey Dahmer's Apartment of Horrors Is Now a Vacant Lot
+Jeffrey Dahmer's Apartment Of Horrors Is Now A Vacant Lot

 On November 17, 1992, at the behest of his victims' families, workers demolished the 49-unit Oxford Apartments complex on North 25th Street, which has been a vacant lot ever since.

 Dr. H.H.
 Holmes's Chicago Hotel Is Now a US Post Office

 H.H.
 Holmes frequently claims the title of "America's first serial killer," and with good reason.
 After moving to Chicago in the late 1880s, Holmes built what became known as his "Murder Castle" at 63rd and Wallace streets.
 There, he invited guests to spend the night, mostly young women touring the "White City" for the 1893 Chicago World's Fair.
 Many of the women mysteriously went missing shortly after their stays.

 When police investigated Holmes's hotel, they discovered a nightmarish labyrinthine.
 Two weeks later, a man named A.M.
 Clark purchased the building with the intent to turn Holmes's hotel into a tourist attraction; however, the building caught fire and burned to the ground.
 The first floor was salvaged and turned into a sign shop and bookstore before changing hands again in 1938 - when it was demolished to make way for the US Post Office that stands there today.